History of Andhra Pradesh: Chola Empire

 The ancient Chola kingdom mentioned in the writings of Greek merchants and geographers faded into darkness after c.
 300 CE.
-Cholas during this period almost completely disappeared from their native land.
-The Cholas disappeared from the Tamil land almost completely in this debacle, though a branch of them can be traced towards the close of the 6th century in Rayalaseema—the Telugu-Cholas, whose kingdom is mentioned by Xuanzang in the seventh century CE.
+Cholas during this period almost completely disappeared from their native land, though a branch of them can be traced towards the close of the 6th century in Rayalaseema—the Telugu-Cholas, whose kingdom is mentioned by Xuanzang in the seventh century CE.
 Due to Kalabhra invasion and growing power of Pallavas, Cholas migrated from their native to Telugu country and ruled from there as chieftains of Pallavas at least since 470 CE.
 Several Telugu Chola families like Renati Cholas, Pottapi Cholas, Nellore Cholas, Velanati Cholas, Nannuru Cholas existed and claimed descent from ancient Tamil Chola king Karikala Chola.
 The Cholas had to wait for another three centuries until the accession of Vijayalaya Chola belonging to Pottapi Chola family in the second quarter of the ninth century to re-establish their dynasty as independent rulers by overthrowing Pallavas and Pandyas.
 According to Anbil plates of Parantaka Chola II, Vijayalaya Chola's predecessor is Srikantha Choladhiraja, a Telugu Pottapi Chola king.
 Vijayalaya Chola captured Tanjore from Pandyas and his descendants started ruling from there.
 Under Raja Raja Chola I and Rajendra Chola I, the empire expanded occupying south India, Sri Lanka, Maldives, Malaysia and Indonesia.
 These Imperial Cholas had marital alliances with Vengi Chalukyas.
 Kulottunga Chola I, the grandson of Rajendra Chola I and son of Eastern Chalukya king Raja Raja Narendra became the Chola emperor in 1270 CE.
 Contemporarily several Telugu Chola families like Nellore Cholas, Velanati Cholas were ruling as subordinates of Imperial Cholas.
 After the fall of Imperial Cholas in 1279 CE, Nellore Cholas and Velanati Cholas became subordinates of Kakatiyas.
-Kakatiyas also claim descendant from Karikala Chola.
+Kakatiyas also claim descent from Karikala Chola.